 -----------

-Producer: Nomura House U-turn to return to Kyotanba Town, a food town, and work on regional revitalization centered on radish as his grandfather's successor.
+Producer: Nomura Family Returning to Kyotanba Town, the food town, to farm and focus on local revitalization centered on radishes as his grandfather's successor.

 * 20g: Try it first

-* 200g (simple packaging): for large consumption in restaurants and individuals
+* 200g (simple packaging): For bulk consumption at restaurants and individuals

-* 500g (simple packaging): for large consumption in restaurants and individuals
+* 500g (simple packaging): For bulk consumption at restaurants and individuals

 Country of origin: Kyoto, Kyotanba

-How to serve: It is recommended to use it in dishes such as rehydrating or stewing.
+How to eat: Recommended for use in dishes such as soaking or stewing.